-instance, the trend for the domain, Language and Literacy, should be tracked over time by comparing the results from year to year.
+Interpreting the results regarding the readiness levels for specific groups should be evaluated as a way to track progress over time for each domain and each demographic category.
+For instance, the trend for the domain, Language and Literacy, should be tracked over time by comparing the results from year to year.
 Any progress is measured at the 95 percent confidence interval.
-The same measure applies, for example, to determining any significant changes over time for Language and Literacy using specific prior care categories, such as prekindergarten or child care center.
+The same measure applies, for example, in determining any significant changes over time for Language and Literacy using specific prior care categories, such as prekindergarten or child care center.
 Caution must be taken when interpreting the information when relatively small numbers of children are involved.
 The information presented in this report does not presume any specific causes for the annual changes in the data.